-David (1962) is a freelance journalist, internet TV personality and a speaker with an inherent passion for tech and science and a knack for storytelling.
+David (1962) is a freelance journalist, internet TV personality and a speaker with an inherent passion for tech and science and a love for storytelling.

 Just take a look at gadgets.
 According to David the term gadget as an ingenious wanna-have electronic device is about to become obsolete.
-Soon everything in our lives will have some sort of artificial intelligence embedded: your car, the doorbell, your reading glasses, your fridge, your razor and mirror, your ski goggles, your clothes, the walls, the ceiling, the windows, dogs, cows, trees and even your loved ones.
-And that’s only the beginning.
+Soon everything in our lives will have some sort of artificial intelligence embedded: your car, the doorbell, your reading glasses, the cows, your fridge, the trees, your razor and mirror, your ski goggles, your clothes, the bridge, the walls, the ceiling, the windows, the garbage can and seriously even your loved ones.

-Scientist are developing technologies which will transform humans into living gadgets.
+Scientist have started transforming humans into becoming living gadgets.
 Soon, electronics and Artificial Intelligence embedded in our bodies soon will supplement human intelligence.
 The blind are seeing again, the deaf are hearing once more and paraplegic are walking with the help of science and technology.
 The Cyborgs, Androids and replicator machines of the science fiction movies of yesteryear are becoming reality as we speak.

 Soon we will no longer reach for anti-depressants to fight the blues but press a button to instantly change our moods.
-You’ll wear electronic contacts with buildin augmented reality displays and print your smartphone at home on your desktop 3D printer.
-At the hospital the surgeon will print a new heart when your old one is about to fail.
+You’ll wear electronic contacts with builtin augmented reality displays and print your smartphone at home on your desktop 3D printer.
+At the hospital the surgeon will print a new heart or kidney when your old one is about to fail.
 All this is happening in the labs today.
-Experimental beating hearts have been printed in labs and no, you can not yet order one today.
-But you will tomorrow… And that’s just the start.
+Experimental beating hearts have been printed in labs and no, you cannot yet order one today.
+But you will tomorrow.
+And that’s just the beginning…